Reading Your Results

 Mention Counts

 A mention is any instance where an AI response includes your brand or product name.
-The dashboard shows total mentions across all tracked prompts, along with a breakdown by AI engine (OpenAI, Google, Perplexity).
+The dashboard shows total mentions across all tracked prompts, along with a breakdown by AI engine (OpenAI, Google, Perplexity — plus Claude on Enterprise).

 Trends over time are just as important as the raw count.
 Rising mentions suggest your content strategy is working.
 Declining mentions may indicate competitor activity or AI model updates affecting your visibility.